Faculty Committee

 Find out more about the Faculty Committee and election outcome.

-Further information on what the role of Faculty Committee is, existing membership and responsibilities is available on the Humanities Staffnet page.
+Further information on what the role of Faculty Committee is, the benefits of being a member, existing membership, eligibility and responsibilities is available on the other drop-downs on this page.

-Should you have any questions relating to the Faculty Committee election please contact humselections@manchester.ac.uk.
+Should you have any questions relating to the Faculty Committee Elections please contact humselections@manchester.ac.uk.

 Further information about the Faculty Committee